mricon/b4/docs/contributor/send.rst

-* b4 will automatically create a detached head containing the commits from your sent series and tag it with the contents of the cover letter; this creates a historical record of your submissions, as well as adds a way to easily resend a previously sent series
+* b4 will automatically create a detached head containing the commits from your sent series and tag it with the contents of the cover letter; this creates a historical record of your submission, as well as adds a way to easily resend a previously sent series
 * b4 will reroll your series to the next version, so that if you just sent off a ``v1`` of the series, the working version will be marked as